 Serving: 2 small treat-size chocolate bars, dark or milk

-about 5 squares
+(individually wrapped) or about 5 squares

 Yes you can eat chocolate if that’s what you’re craving but it’s only a small amount – two snack bars or about 5 squares or any other combo that adds to 25 grams (just under one ounce).
 Make sure you sit down, close your eyes and eat it slowly.
 Really make this bit last.